 Make sure that the pages in your Siteimprove Inventory are correct

-Set up page groups that match your organizational structure
+Set up page groups

-Set up Policies to keep content consistent
+Set up Policies to keep content fresh and consistent

-- Learn about how to create your own Policy
+- How to create your own Policy

-- Learn more about Siteimprove Policy and CSS Selectors
+- Siteimprove Policy and CSS Selectors

 Did you find it helpful?
 Yes NoSend feedback